 Riding the Wave of Changing Dress Codes

 However, business attire has remained fairly steady for decades — or at least, it has until now.
-Briefcases are being replaced by custom backpacks and suits are being switched out for printed t-shirts.
-This powerful shift in styles has caused some finger pointing as to the source.
+Briefcases are being replaced by custom backpacks and suits are being switched out for casual attire like printed t-shirts.
+This powerful shift in styles has led people to question how this shift began or what started it all.
 No matter what people are saying, one thing remains the same — either you can ride the wave, or you can wipe out.

 Where Is This Coming From?